openplans/meetingmatters/README.rst

 -----------------------
 This project is just getting started.
 Most importantly, you can `add some meetings <http://meetingmatters.org/meetings/create>`_.

 We're also interested in hearing your ideas and criticisms.
-We want people to take the data and re-use it in many different ways.
-We hope coders will help us get through our long todo list of possible features.
+We want people to take the data and re-use it in many different ways, and we're interested in collaborating on feature development.
+Head over to the `developer mailing list <https://groups.google.com/group/meeting-matters-dev>`_.

 Who's behind it?
 ----------------